-Body & Breath Practices
+Body & Breathwork Practices

 Modern lifestyles have caused many of us to lose touch with our bodies, leaving us feeling like we exist only in our heads, identified entirely with our thoughts and ideas about the world.
 Over time, that disconnection can leave us feeling ungrounded, anxious, and scattered.